DataS-DHSC/dhsc_quarto_template/DEVELOPER_README.md

 the [latest HTML code for the header component](https://design-system.service.gov.uk/components/header/) from the design system website.
 Do the same for the [footer](https://design-system.service.gov.uk/components/footer/).

+10.5  NB Some more specific editing or reorganizing may be needed - see https://design-system.service.gov.uk/components/footer/ for how the code may be best implemented.
+WARNING: HTML order does impact the output (e.g. header is placed inside the body) so it is recommended to have a spare copy of the govuk.template code readily available.

 11. If there have been changes to the styling of headings in the GDS CSS, these will need to be updated in `_extensions/govuk/styles.scss`.
 This is because quarto doesn't produce text with the classes that the GDS css is expecting.